A review of British Airways Club World on the A380

 Our flight to California each Summer is one of the ones I look forward to the most all year.
 Why?
 Because it is a good 12 hours – I don’t know about you, but I love long flights as they provide me with the opportunity of not doing much, for a change.
 No interruptions, no internet, no emails – all I need to do is lie back, catch up on movies, sip a couple of glasses of champagne and even do some thinking, if I really have to.

-Here is how my August 2015 flight from London Heathrow (LHR) T5 to Los Angeles (LAX) T8 went.
+Here is how my August 2015 flight from British Airways Club World (BA Business Class) London Heathrow (LHR) T5 to Los Angeles (LAX) T8 went.
 The flight was scheduled to depart at 9.45am and land at 12.25pm local time.

-Check-in was quick and efficient – we had 8 suitcases between 3 passengers (so were no way near our generous allowance which would be 3 bags per passenger and an extra one for being a gold member), which were tagged and sent on our way.
+Check-in was quick and efficient – we had 8 suitcases between 3 passengers (so were near our allowance which would be 2 bags per passenger and an extra one for being a gold member), which were tagged and sent on our way.
 The agent was very nice – he also double checked our ESTAs for the USA, which were in order, of course.
 We were also given our US Customs form.

 At the lounge, the first thing we did was to order breakfast – there is a buffet, but you can also get some made-to-order items, like the egg and bacon sandwich, which I am a very big fan of.

-Whilst we waited for our order, we used the Foreign Exchange desk to get some dollars (which is located in the lounge and means you don’t have to queue), and we tried to get an Elemis spa treatment.
+Whilst we waited for our order, we used the Foreign Exchange desk to get some dollars (which is located in the lounge and means you don’t have to queue) which we had pre-ordered, and we tried to get an Elemis spa treatment.
 On this occasion, we weren’t successful – and as we were leaving from C gates, we didn’t even have the option of having a treatment at the B-gates lounge.
-Business class passengers cannot pre-book treatments, and I find it almost impossible to get a treatment at LHR as there always seems to be more rooms than therapists.
+BA Business class passengers cannot pre-book treatments, and I find it almost impossible to get a treatment at LHR as there always seems to be more rooms than therapists.

-Breakfast was excellent and we couldn’t resist a glass of 2006 Milesime Taittinger, which I adore and is the champagne currently being served at the lounge.
+Breakfast was excellent and we couldn’t resist a glass of 2006 Milesime Taittinger (EDIT: no more Taitinger anymore), which I adore and is the champagne currently being served at the lounge.
 I noticed there was also a gin bar/display (first time!!), but as it was so early in the morning, I did not try.

 We made our way to C-gates (T5 operates from a main terminal – A gates, but has 2 satellite terminals (B & C) which are accessible via a quick train).
 It took us 10 minutes to get there and a short walk to the gate.
 I used BA’s app which sends me push notifications and told us when to start making our way to the gate and when we got there, our flight was boarding.